 Using a technique his lab developed, photographs were taken of water crystals that came from different sources (polluted or spring water); of water from the same source that was exposed to positive and negative intentions; and of polluted water that prayers were said over.
 Depending on the nature of the water, and the energies it received, the crystals would either be aesthetically pleasing or deformed.

 Dr Emoto’s ideas and legacy will be continued through the Emoto Peace Project, as described in a recent post on Green Shinto.
-For those interested in more information, the post has links to Masaru Emoto’s English web-site and a video of how the crystals are photographed.
+For those interested in discovering more, Masaru Emoto’s English web-site can be found here.

 Some scientists are skeptical about the research methods used by Masaru Emoto and are likely to continue to be so.
 This does not downplay the value of ideas that allow us to consider water in a different light, to help us better appreciate its nature.
 Adult bodies are 60% water, on average, and the surface of planet earth is around 70% water, so understanding the relationship between people and water is very important.